nwisbeta/github.io/pages/app_design/log-in-log-out.md

 The log in page must display forgotten details message, and link for password reset.
 See [Messaging and Standard Messages](/messages.html) for sample messages wordings.

-### Example log in page enabling users to gain access to the app through an external authentication service
+### Access the app through an external authentication service

 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-access-login-forgotten.png">